 Grievances: Questions and Answers

 In order to best serve member needs we have a grievance committee.
-Vice-President Glenn Muller is the Grievance Chairperson who will handle all official grievance processing.
-He relies on the assistance of grievance contact persons for each level.
+Vice-President Regina Merkel is the Grievance Chairperson who will handle all official grievance processing.
+She relies on the assistance of grievance contact persons for each level.
 Below you will find each a grievance contact person for your level or area.